Upstatement/quickshare/README.md

 `data-subject="subject"`

 The subject header of the email.
-This defaults to the value of the `data-title` attribute
+This defaults to the value of the `data-title` attribute.

 #####Send To

 `data-send-to="receiver@emailclient.com"`

-The email address of the account to share to.
+The email address of the account to which to send the email.
 To add multiple addresses, simply have each address comma separated, such as in the example below.

 `data-send-to="one@example.com,two@example.com"`